Tran Nu Yen Khe: Early life and education

 Trần left Vietnam in 1974 at the age of one with her mother and sisters before the end of the Vietnam War.
 She grew up in Paris.
 After high school, she attended École du Louvre for one year, before enrolling at École Camondo, where she studied design and interior architecture.

 Although Trần is from the central region of Vietnam, she speaks Vietnamese with a northern accent, which she has said discontented her mother.

+She has alleged, "French people only offer me stereotypical roles of Asian women that men fantasise about".